General

 Q: How do my clients interact with Apache ZooKeeper?

 Your clients can interact with Apache ZooKeeper through an Apache ZooKeeper endpoint provided by the service.
-This endpoint is provided in the AWS management console or using the DescribeCluster API.
+This endpoint is provided in the Amazon Web Services management console or using the DescribeCluster API.

 Scaling